This post may contain affiliate links. Please read my affiliate policy.

-Blending fresh herbs into smoothies is a great way to get additional nutrients and amplify the flavor.
+Blending fresh herbs into smoothies is a great way to get additional nutrients and amplify the flavor in your green smoothies.
 This cilantro smoothie is bright, refreshing, and surprisingly familiar—like sipping a glass of homemade limeade with a clean, herbal twist.
 The fresh cilantro blends smoothly and never overpowers, adding a light, cooling note that pairs perfectly with tangy lime.

 Ingredients You’ll Need